Shopify/hydrogen/examples/third-party-queries-caching/README.md

 # Hydrogen example: Third-party Queries and Caching

-This folder contains shows how to leverage Oxygen's sub-request caching when querying third-party GraphQL API in Hydrogen.
+This folder shows how to leverage Oxygen's sub-request caching when querying third-party GraphQL API in Hydrogen.
 This example uses the public [Rick & Morty API](https://rickandmortyapi.com/documentation/#graphql)

 <img width="981" alt="Screenshot 2023-11-13 at 3 51 32 PM" src="https://github.com/juanpprieto/hydrogen-third-party-api/assets/12080141/fe648c70-a979-4862-a173-4c0244543dec">